Toddler's family fights for access to “World’s Most Expensive Drug”

 She says she is inspired by Maddy’s strength to keep fighting.
 She hopes when Maddy blows out the candles on her second birthday, she is not extinguishing her hopes of a cure.

-A GoFundMe page has been set up for those who would like to help out with Maddy's battle against Spinraza and the health insurance gauntlet.
+A GoFundMe page has been set up for those who would like to help out with Maddy's battle to get Zolgensma.